123gbla/Dignity-Centre-Management-System.C-/README.md

 ---

 ## 🌍 Impact
-This project demonstrates how simple software solutions can improve service delivery for vulnerable communities.
+This project demonstrates how simple software solutions can improve service delivery for vulnerable communities..